-- 1) No funds shall be transferred into the central office administration allotment. - 2) Transfers out of Career and Technical Education months of employment are allowable to Career Technical Education Program Support.
+- 1) No funds shall be transferred into the central office administration allotment. - 2) Transfers out of Career and Technical Education Months of Employment (PRC 0013) are allowable to Career Technical Education Program Support (PRC 0014).
 The dollar amount transferred will equal the state average salary including benefits for Career Technical Education MOEs.
 Converting certified position allotments to dollars for the purpose of hiring the same type position is not allowable.
 Transfers to other allotment categories are allowable with restrictions pursuant to G.S.
-115C-105.25(5b) - 3) Transfers out of Career Technical Education Program Support (PRC 014) for other categories are allowable up to the amount of increase in the State allotment for each fiscal year. - 4) Transfers out of Career Technical Education Months of Employment (PRC 013) for other categories are allowable up to the amount of increase in the State allotment for each fiscal year.
+115C-105.25(5b) - 3) Transfers out of Career Technical Education Program Support (PRC 0014) to other state fund sources are allowable up to the amount of increase in the State allotment for each fiscal year. - 4) Transfers out of Career Technical Education Months of Employment (PRC 0013) to other state fund sources are allowable up to the amount of increase in the State allotment for each fiscal year.